 Following the Lexbase crash, Karlung ended their contract and edited Bahnhof’s user terms.
 “Now, there’s one paragraph saying that you’re not allowed to engage in ‘irresponsible circulation of gatherings of personal information.’
 One thing that’s always been written in the terms is that you’re not allowed to run things that don’t work from a technical point of view, or something that can cause us major technical problems.
 And the formalities around [Lexbase] were the fact that their net had big technological issues.”

-The updated Bahnhof terms illustrate Karlung's engagement in civil right matters once again-as well as the success of his company.
-His unique position in the middle of the World Wide Web is in the centre of another controversy, which by the time this goes to print is an on-going case.
+The updated Bahnhof terms illustrate Karlung’s engagement in civil right matters once again—as well as the success of his company.
+His unique position in the middle of the world wide web is in the center of another ongoing controversy.

-On April 8, the European Court of Justice declared the controversial Directive 2006/24/EC-a.k.a.
-EU's Data Retention Directive (DRD)-invalid.
-The DRD has, ever since it was introduced in 2006, been subject for debates on serious privacy issues and human rights matters.
-During the time when it was valid, the DRD made it compulsory for internet providers in all EU-countries to track, collect, and store people's online data, i.e. anything from your browsing history to chat logs and emails.
+On April 8, the European Court of Justice declared the controversial Directive 2006/24/EC—aka EU’s Data Retention Directive (DRD)—invalid.
+The DRD has, ever since it was introduced in 2006, been subject for debates about privacy issues and human rights matters.
+During the time when it was valid, the DRD made it compulsory for internet providers in all EU countries to track, collect, and store people’s online data, i.e. anything from your browsing history to chat logs and emails.
 Government bodies could then access this information if considered important or useful, such as during a police investigation.